-The command in Exodus 20:16 is that one should not “bear false witness against thy neighbor” or in some translations, “testify falsely against your neighbor”.
-This is repeated in Deuteronomy 5:20.
-When looking at the text the actual context here is slander.
+The command in Exodus 20:16 is that one should not “bear false witness against thy neighbor” or, in some translations, “testify falsely against your neighbor”.
+This is reiterated in Deuteronomy 5:20.
+Upon examining the text, the actual context here is slander.

 Exodus 23:1 (NLT) “You must not pass along false rumors.
 You must not cooperate with evil people by lying on the witness stand.
 2 “You must not follow the crowd in doing wrong.
 When you are called to testify in a dispute, do not be swayed by the crowd to twist justice.
 3 And do not slant your testimony in favor of a person just because that person is poor.